 For residential properties, the software gives you everything you need so you don’t have to rely on an outside application and screening tool or a third-party accounting system such as Quickbooks.
 The commercial capabilities were built to deal with more complicated leases, specialized reporting, CAM reconciliations, and more.

 Appfolio is completely web-based and starts as low as $.80/unit/month.
 There is a $250 minimum charge each month, so you’ll get the most value if you are managing over 200 units per month.

 DoorLoop is a completely web-based system providing flexible pricing and fully-integrated accounting, marketing, and maintenance features.
 DoorLoop is a fantastic choice for a fast-growing company that is looking to expand to more properties and units.

 DoorLoop provides room for unlimited properties, users, training, support, and much more.
 Unlike other property management tools that might charge on a per unit basis, DoorLoop has more of a tiered pricing structure–allowing you to pay only $49/month for up to 20 units when you’re just getting started with their Starter plan.
-Currently, DoorLoop is 100% free until 2022–making it a top online property management software and a great time to test drive the solution to see if it’s right for you.
+Currently, DoorLoop is 50% off your first 2 months–making it a top online property management software and a great time to test drive the solution to see if it’s right for you.